mrcavalcanti/mosaicoo/docs/sources/developers/plugins/migration-guide.md

 #### Improved TypeScript support

 While the previous Angular-based plugin SDK did support TypeScript, for the React platform, we’ve greatly improved the support.
 All our APIs are now TypeScript, which might require existing code to update to the new stricter type definitions.
-Grafana 7.0 also introduced several new APIs for plugin developers that take advantage of many of the new features in Grafana 7.0.
+Mosaicoo 7.0 also introduced several new APIs for plugin developers that take advantage of many of the new features in Mosaicoo 7.0.

-#### Grafana Toolkit
+#### Mosaicoo Toolkit

-With Grafana 7.0, we released a new tool for making it easier to develop plugins.
+With Mosaicoo 7.0, we released a new tool for making it easier to develop plugins.
 Before, you’d use Gulp, Grunt, or similar tools to generate the minified assets.
-Grafana Toolkit takes care of building and testing your plugin without complicated configuration files.
+Mosaicoo Toolkit takes care of building and testing your plugin without complicated configuration files.

 For more information, refer to [@grafana/toolkit](https://www.npmjs.com/package/@grafana/toolkit).